Sjord/Sjord.github.io/_posts/2018-09-23-impact-of-cyberattack.md

 it did not generate serious costs or harm for the majority of the businesses.
 The monetary costs reported by the respondents are for all cybercrime types quite low. -- lp16

+Among the 46 per cent of businesses that detected breaches in the last 12 months , the survey finds that the average business faces costs of £ 1,570 as a result of these breaches.  -- ip17

+Telecoms company TalkTalk has been issued with a record £400,000 fine by the ICO for security failings that allowed a cyber attacker to access customer data “with ease”. ico16
+The Information Commissioner’s Office has fined TalkTalk Telecom Group PLC £100,000 after it failed to look after its customers’ data and risked it falling into the hands of scammers and fraudsters. - ico17

+Higher impact for sectors (ponemon18):
+* Health
+* Financial
+* Services

+Higher impact (ponemon18):
+* Third-party involvement
+* Extensive cloud migration
+* Compliancy failtures
+* Extensive use of mobile platforms

+Lower impact (ponemon18):
+* Incident response team
+* Extensive use of encryption
+* BCM involvement (business contiunity management)
+* Employee training

 1. [The Economic Impact of Cyber-Attacks](http://www.au.af.mil/au/awc/awcgate/crs/rl32331.pdf)
 1. [What is the Impact of Successful Cyberattacks on Target Firms?](http://www.nber.org/papers/w24409)
 1. [The Inside Story of Mt.
 Gox, Bitcoin's $460 Million Disaster](https://www.wired.com/2014/03/bitcoin-exchange/)